Finding the Right Personal Injury Attorney in Charlotte, NC

 - Observe.
 While at the office for the consultation, observe what’s happening around you.
 How was the secretary or receptionist?
 What is the general feel of the place?
 Do you feel comfortable or uncomfortable?
 How does the attorney respond to your questions?
-Is the attorney open and direct or does the attorney avoid answering your questions?
+Is the attorney open and the director does the attorney avoid answering your questions?

 THE FINAL DECISION

 Now that you have met a few attorneys and kept notes on each, it is time to make your decision.
-List the factors that matter most to you and compare it to the strengths and weaknesses of each attorney.
-Hopefully this will highlight one or two attorneys that work best.
+List the factors that matter most to you and compare them to the strengths and weaknesses of each attorney.
+Hopefully, this will highlight one or two attorneys that work best.

 Overall, this may seem like a lot of work.
 You’re right.
 It is a lot of work.
 Finding an experienced, qualified North Carolina personal injury attorney that fits your needs is a process.
 Rest assured that we at Brown Moore & Associates PLLC are here to help you, so your work is pretty much finished before it starts.